C. Sivaramamurti

-Calambur Sivaramamurti, (1909–1983) was an Indian museologist, art historian and epigraphist who is primarily known for his work as curator in the Government Museum, Chennai. and Sanskrit scholar.
-His entire life has been devoted to the study and exposition of various aspects of Indian art.
-Apart from authoring several monographs, guide books on Indian art, he also wrote a seminal work on South Indian epigraphy.
+Vicitracitta Calambur Sivaramamurti FRAS (1909–1983) was an Indian museologist, art historian and epigraphist who is primarily known for his work as curator in the Government Museum, Chennai, previously known as Madras Museum. and Sanskrit scholar.
+His entire life was devoted to the study and exposition of various aspects of Indian art.
+Apart from authoring several monographs, and guide books on Indian art, he also wrote a seminal work on South Indian epigraphy.

+He received the Padma Shri and Padma Bhushan, and was selected as the inaugural and prototype Jawaharlal Nehru Fellow.
+He was additionally an honorary Fellow of the Royal Asiatic Society of Great Britain and Ireland and a Fellow of the Lalit Kala Akademi.
+Shankaracharya Chandrashekarendra Saraswati created him Vicitracitta as a personal honour.
+He was a member of the Calamur family.

 Career

 After a brilliant academic career, C. Sivaramamurti entered the museum profession as curator for Archaeology in the Madras Museum.
 He then joined the Archaeological Survey of India as Superintendent, Archaeological Section, Indian Museum, Calcutta, whence he came over to the National Museum as Keeper and rose as Assistant Director and finally became the Director.
 Closely associated with the International Council of Museums he was on its executive committee and was Chairman of the Indian National Committee of ICOM.
 He conducted pioneering research and wrote extensively on various subjects during his tenure at the Indian national Museum.

 Eminent archaeologist, zoologist and student of archaeology, Frederic Henry Gravely, along with the Curator Dr. C. Sivaramamurti, ensured in 1938 that the antiquities and industrial art collected by the Museum was organised effectively, into a collection that exists even today.
 His monumental book L'Art en Inde originally published in French earned the Dadabhai Naoroji Award.
 The book is available in German, English, Spanish and Italian.

 Dr.C.Sivaramamurti was the first fellow of the Jawaharlal Nehru Memorial Fundwhen it was instituted, as he was specially chosen by the Trustees of this Fund in an endeavour to set a standard to Indian scholarship.
 He did a special exhaustive study of Nataraja, the dancing form of Siva, in all aspects as represented in Art, thought and literature.
 The product of two years of efforts was a monumental work,"Nataraja in Art, Thought and Literature", which he dedicated to his parents.